d-lowes/osticket-prereqs/README.md

 Congratulations!
 You should now have a fully functional osTicket installation on your Windows 10 Azure VM.
 Access your help desk via `http://localhost/osTicket/scp/login.php` for the admin panel, and `http://localhost/osTicket/` for the user portal.

 Remember, this tutorial assumes a certain level of familiarity with Azure, IIS, and web server administration.
-Adjustments might be needed based on your specific environment or osTicket version updates/
+Adjustments might be needed based on your specific environment or osTicket version updates.